deepanshs/mrsimulator/docs/introduction/getting_started.rst

 a chemical shift of 100 ppm as well as a shielding component represented by :ref:`sy_api` object.
 We parametrize tensors using the Haeberlen convention.

-Next we will define a dipolar coupling by creating a :ref:`coupling_api` object.
+Next we will define a dipolar coupling by creating a :ref:`coupling_documentation` object.

 .. code-block:: python